pghatani0811/Data-Science-Project-1/README.md

 ## Project Overview

-This portfolio project analyzes an active lease asset report for **Lexmark International Inc.** The goal is to understand asset rental costs, contract exposure, vendor patterns, missing data issues, and factors that help predict monthly asset rental amount.
+This project studies an active lease asset report for Lexmark International Inc.

+The goal is to identify ways to reduce costs, lower contract risks, and improve lease management.
+The analysis looks at asset rental costs, lease contracts, missing data, and the factors that affect monthly rental payments.

-This repository follows the same simple portfolio style as the sample GitHub project: a clear README plus a Jupyter Notebook organized into sections for data access, exploratory analysis, data preparation, modeling, evaluation, and final recommendations.
+Using data analysis, charts, and machine learning, the project turns raw lease data into useful business information that helps with financial and business decisions.

+The project follows a simple data science process:

+Data Collection
+Exploratory Data Analysis (EDA)
+Feature Engineering
+Predictive Modeling
+Model Evaluation
+Business Recommendations

 ## Business Problem